mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/project.md

 ## Working with `TABLES`

-The models that you create with the `CREATE MODEL` command are simple tables within a database or a project.
+The models that you create with the `CREATE MODEL` command are simple tables within a project.
 Therefore, you can use the `SHOW [FULL] TABLES` commands to query for them.

 Here is how to query for tables from all databases/projects/schemas: